-In part three of a five-part series on cloud computing basics, we define all the cloud terms you need to know.
+In part two of a four-part series on cloud computing basics, we define all the cloud terms you need to know.

 - On-prem – Short for “On Premises.”
 Simply, the infrastructure you have on site (or leased in a data center).